 I write.
-I write books, essays and articles, short stories, fiction and non-fiction, poetry, reviews, recipes, letters, ads, posters, websites, contracts, briefs,
+I write essays, articles, short stories, fiction and non-fiction, poetry, reviews, recipes, letters, ads, posters, websites, contracts, briefs, brochures,

 slogans, propaganda, and all manner of media content.

 Most of the time I prefer English spelling to American, unless I'm writing specifically for an American audience.
 Every writer needs a good editor and I'm no exception.

 This is my favourite essay from Lovers Kitchen.

 Navigating The World Without Richard

 We are wired for contradiction.
 This is one of the characteristics that keeps us from being dull and predictable.
 Like most of us, my husband was - and was not - what he seemed to be.

 Richard was a fact based scientist, who marvelled in the unexplained mysteries of nature.
 He never attended church, but could not resist visiting churches, churchyards and cathedrals, everywhere we travelled.
 He was a hymn-singing-atheist.
 He was a Socialist and a sybarite.
 He was a dreamer and a realist.
 He was worldly and innocent.
 He was optimistic and pragmatic.
 He was open and cautious.
 He was an introvert who loved entertaining.
 He was elegant and down-to-earth.
 He was sensitive and sometimes selfish.
 He was content and restless.
 He was handsome and self-conscious.
 He was affectionate and remote.
 He was a brave man.
 The bravest man I have known.

 He was an Old World, over-educated, English gentleman, from his stiff upper lip, to the soles of his Clark shoes.
 And yet, when he finally got around to marrying, at the age of 49, he chose a twice married, exceedingly well-fed; Amazonian Californian; political activist; creative-driven, serial entrepreneur, living an ocean away, for his one-and-only wife.